 Also keep in mind that current college students can still take out federal student loans to pay for school and might even be eligible for more aid depending on their financial situation.

-- How does the CARES Act affect student loans?
+- Interest capitalization and the CARES Act

-- How to manage existing student loans
+- Manage your existing student loans

 - Private student loans and the CARES Act